sandramsc/EarthquakeDataViz--Python-Folium/README.md

     </h2>

 ### About:
-* folium makes it easy to visualize data that's been manipulated in Python on an interactive leaflet map
+*Earthquake data displayed on an interactive map, designed with folium, a python library that makes it easy to visualize data that's been handled in Python on an interactive leaflet map

  ## Relevant links